-Several times a year, the entire Tower District turns into a party, with special events bringing music and more to assorted venues.
-These include the celebrated Rogue Festival of the Arts, the Fresno Film Festival, and an annual Mardi Gras parade.
+Several times a year, special events turn the entire Tower District into a giant party.
+These include the celebrated Rogue Festival (the city’s annual fringe festival), the Fresno Film Festival, and an annual Mardi Gras parade.

 In San Francisco, there are few quiet nights, and though bars and clubs may call it quits at 2 a.m., the city makes sure you stay busy until quitting time.
 For classy entertainment, the city boasts outstanding symphony, classic and contemporary ballet, and opera companies.
 There’s also a thriving theater community, most notably the American Conservatory Theater, which presents classic and new works at The Geary Theatre, near Union Square.
 Broadway road shows always stop in San Francisco; check the schedule for SHN, which presents most works at the impressive Orpheum Theatre, on Market Street.
 City Arts & Lectures offers intriguing conversations with celebrities, stars, and global movers-and-shakers.
 Attend an open-to-the-public gallery show, or a special museum night.
 For rowdier fun, there are rock concerts at the legendary Fillmore, indie bands at Bottom of the Hill, and open mic nights at Hotel Utah Saloon.
 Here, nightlife wouldn’t be complete without a bit of hopping around the city’s bevy of bars, from upscale establishments with craft cocktails (like Bourbon & Branch and The Alembic) to longstanding neighborhood watering holes (The 500 Club) where you can go elbow to elbow with the locals.

 For a concentrated dose of nightlife, dining, and oh-I-need-that shopping, be sure to visit the bustling, pedestrian-only Universal CityWalk complex.
 Actually, you can’t really miss it—walking routes from Universal Studios Hollywood’s main parking structure take you right through CityWalk.
 Plus, there’s no admission, so you can visit CityWalk even if you don’t have tickets to the theme park.
 Don’t miss the dancing water fountain display at its center, designed by the same folks who created the Bellagio fountains in Las Vegas.
 And keep an eye out for the camera crews and hosts of the TV show Extra, who regularly film segments around the theme park and CityWalk.